iaalm/xraygpt/README.md

 Model name can be set by command line argument `--chat_model` and `--embedding_model`.

 #### 📚 E-book Support
 Currently only support `.epub` format.
-Output format is a .json file as [WordDumb](https://github.com/xxyzz/WordDumb) style.json".
+Output format is a .json file as [WordDumb](https://github.com/xxyzz/WordDumb) style.
 You can import this file manualy via Calibre.
 First select the book and click "Open book Folder".
 Then create/replace `worddumb-custom-x-ray.json` with the generated json file.

 Generating X-Ray DB file is in progress.